 - Cash Matters: Have enough cash handy.
 Limited functionality of ATMs is very likely.

-- Respect Nature: Don’t step on coral or disturb marine life when snorkelling.
+- Respect Nature: Don’t step on coral or disturb marine life when snorkeling.

 In Summary, Neil Island Is Where Time Slows Down

 When ferry schedules and dive plans threaten to overwhelm your Andaman itinerary, Neil Island offers relief.
-Here there are more hammocks than horns, and sunsets are brighter than computer screens.
-From the wonderful waters of Bharatpur Beach to the silent-lil charm of Sitapur, each space here seems personal and pure.
+Here there are more hammocks than horns, and sunsets are brighter than screens.
+From the gentle waters of Bharatpur Beach to the silent charm of Sitapur, this island fits perfectly into relaxed journeys curated under Andaman tour packages that redefine adventure.